SpongePowered/SpongeDocs/README.md

 ## Local Environment

-You can setup an environment so you can instantly see the changes that make to the docs.
+You can setup an environment so you can instantly see the changes that have been made to the docs.

 1. [Install Python 3](https://www.python.org)
 2. [Install node.js](https://nodejs.org)